What ages and grades do you serve?

 How do I know if my child needs tutoring?

 Common signs include difficulty sounding out words, frustration around reading, slow or laboured reading, avoidance of reading at home, or feedback from the classroom teacher.
-If you’re unsure, that’s exactly what the free screening is for — we’ll meet your child and give you an honest read on where they are.
+If you’re unsure, that’s exactly what the consultation is for — we’ll meet your child and give you an honest read on where they are.

 How long are sessions, and how often does my child come?